 When Newt Gingrich strolled up to the podium on the steps of the virtual Capitol Hill last week, it was almost like any other Washington press event.
-The differences were subtle, but noticeable to the trained eye: Gingrich looked to be 30 pounds lighter, protesters were levitating fifty feet above the ground, and the audience was just a tad bit furrier than the typical beltway insider.
+The differences were subtle but noticeable to the trained eye: Gingrich looked 30 pounds lighter, protesters were levitating fifty feet above the ground, and the audience was just a tad bit furrier than the typical beltway insider.

 Such is the nature of politics in Second Life.

-Political activists here have had a difficult time bringing real-world politicians into the virtual world.
-Of the current crop of presidential candidates, only Mike Gravel has authorized a campaign headquarters here.
+Political activists here have had difficulty bringing real-world politicians into the virtual world.
+Only Mike Gravel has authorized a campaign headquarters here of the current crop of presidential candidates.
 The other candidates have focused almost exclusively on more traditional social networks.

 Meanwhile, the mainstream media has begun to pull back on its Second Life hype.
 Recently, glowing accounts of virtual real estate millionaires have been replaced by sensational stories of illicit gambling, deviant sex, and, worst of all, a questionable virtual economy.

 If Second Life has any hope of becoming a legitimate platform for real-world politics, it’s up to the true believers to take action and make something happen.

 As luck would have it, Newt Gingrich is a true believer.

 Gingrich was in Second Life as part of a series of workshops sponsored by his American Solutions organization.
 Based on a recent Gingrich blog post, as well as comments made during his speech, it’s apparent that he was given the Second Life Grand Tour by someone at IBM.
 He has all of IBM’s Virtual World talking points down pat.